Netflix/security_monkey/docs/tuneworkers.md

 Next, you will need to make it so that your scheduler and corresponding set of workers that will load this configuration.
 There is a new environment variable that Security Monkey will check to properly load this configuration: `SM_CELERY_CONFIG`.
 For this stack, `SM_CELERY_CONFIG` needs to be set to: `"mainceleryconfig.py"`.
+(Do not place `security_monkey` in the variable name...just call it the destination name of the file that resides within the `security_monkey/` python code location -- this is the same place that `manage.py` lives)
 Because we utilize `supervisor`, you will need to add this to the `environment` section.
 Here are sample configurations:

 *MAIN-SCHEDULER*